Big Brother 9 (American season): Summary

 Following Jacob & Sharon's eviction, HouseGuests competed in the "Do You Know Your Partner?"
 Head of Household competition.
 For this competition, Big Brother 8 HouseGuests Eric Stein and Jessica Hughbanks returned to host.
 The HouseGuests were required to answer questions about their partners preferences in a relationship; the team with the most points at the end of the competition would be the winner.
 Alex & Amanda were the winners, becoming the first couple to win Head of Household.
 Fearing Allison was going to tell the house about Jen and Ryan's relationship, Jen & Parker decided to tell the other HouseGuests about their relationship.
 Though believing the others would appreciate their honesty, the HouseGuests were upset by their relationship.
 Following this, Alex & Amanda and Matt & Natalie formed an alliance, vowing to be the last remaining couples.
 Allison and Sheila, believing Allison would be evicted that week, lied to Joshuah and Chelsia stating that they were a lesbian couple, and had known each other before entering the house.
 On Day 7, Alex & Amanda chose to nominate Allison & Ryan and Jen & Parker for eviction.
 Later that day, Neil chose to walk from the game due to an unspecified urgent personal matter; Joshuah was given the option to bring either Jacob or Sharon back as his partner, and he chose Sharon.
 When picking the fourth couple to compete for the Power of Veto competition, Matt & Natalie were selected to compete; Joshuah was selected to host.
 On Day 9, HouseGuests competed in the "In Sickness and in Health" Power of Veto competition.
 For this competition, one member of each couple was strapped to a spinning heart while holding onto a button.
 Their partner was required to spin the heart, and the first couple to reach 300 spins without letting go of their button would be the winning couple.
 Matt & Natalie were the winners of the Power of Veto.
-On Day 11, Matt & Natalie chose to not to use the Power of Veto on either nominated couple.
+On Day 11, Matt & Natalie chose not to use the Power of Veto on either nominated couple.
 On Day 14, Jen & Parker became the second couple to be evicted from the house in a vote of three to one.